Upendra Rai: Career

 He started his career as a correspondent in the year 1997 with Sahara News Network while pursuing his graduation at University of Lucknow.
 In October 2002 he joined Star News (Now ABP News) then in August 2004 he joined Network 18 where he worked as the member of launching team of CNBC Awaaz/CNBC TV18.
-He later joined Star News again (renamed ABP News) in year October 2005 as Principal Correspondent, where he did path-breaking stories related to Taxation, Business, Politics and Entertainment.
-In November, 2009 he moved to Sahara News Network as Editor and News Director.
+He later joined Star News again (renamed ABP News) in October 2005 as Principal Correspondent, where he did path-breaking stories related to Taxation, Business, Politics and Entertainment.
+In November 2009 he moved to Sahara News Network as Editor and News Director.
 However he left Sahara News Network in 2016 and started working as CEO and editor-in-chief of Tehelka.
 In September 2019 he came back to the fold of Sahara News Network again as its Senior Advisor.